allanchen1971/AzureCertification/PNP_Xcare_IPPC2150P/README.md

 This getting started guide provides step by step instruction on getting the device provisioned to Azure IoT Hub using Device Provisioning Service (DPS) and using Azure IoT Explorer to interact with device's capabilities.

 [Nexaiot IPPC2150P]( https://nexaiot.com/en/product/Industrial%20PC/Industrial%20Panel%20PC%20-%20ATOM/IPPC2150P) is
+The 21” 16:9 XGA fanless Control Panel Computer IPPC 2170P comes with industrial motherboard, flush panel design and can have IP66 front for industrial applications.
+It supports fieldbus communication in automation market with optional PROFIBUS, PROFINET, DeviceNET, EtherCAT, EtherNet/IP, CANopen fieldbus modules.
+It also meets PLCopen® specifications and allows easy control programming via SoftPLC and SoftMotion tool kit.
+It also supports JMobile PC runtime to become HMI.

 <a name="Prerequisites"></a>
 # Step 1: Prerequisites